ttlew/conversation/dialog-build.md

 #### Getting confirmation
 {: #slots-get-confirmation}

 Add a slot below the others that asks the user to confirm that the information you have collected is accurate and complete.
-The slot can look for responses that match the #yes intent.
+The slot can look for responses that match the #yes or #no intent.

 <table>
 <tr>